dominicjjohnson/mira-day-agenda/README.md

   track8
   all-tracks: the slug of the all-tracks track
   border: yes - add additional css classes to display the border and not the background colour.
 Default is fill
-  display_heading_bar: yes - display the bar at the top of the track columns.
+  display_heading_bar: true/false - display the bar at the top of the track columns.
+Default: False
-  display_heading_bar_page: no - display the bar at the top of the grid.
+  display_heading_bar_page: true/false - display the bar at the top of the grid.
 Set to false by default.
-Not yet added to param list, not sure if needed.
+Not yet added to param list, not sure if needed. default to false
   link_title_to_details: true then link to details page false / default link to the pop-up.

   NEW (3rd July 2025)